Developing Apps

 More examples

-There are more examples here.
+There is one disk_usage example here and many in the apps repo.
 The disk_usage example uses the MVP classless library for styling and shows a basic hypermedia flow.
-The cowbull game examples has multiple pages, each page with some dynamic behavior.
-Clace does not currently have a persistence layer.
+The cowbull game has multiple pages, each page with some dynamic behavior.
 The cowbull game depends on another service for data persistence, so it is implementing a backend for frontend pattern.
 For styling, it uses the DaisyUI component library for Tailwind CSS.
 These two examples work fine with Javascript disabled in the browser, falling back to basic HTML without any HTMX extensions.

 The memory_usage example uses the d3 library to show a interactive display of the memory usage for processes on the machine.
 The plot library is automatically imported as a ECMAScript module and the custom javascript code works with a JSON api on the backend.
 The default in Clace is hypermedia exchange, JSON can be used for data API’s.